metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 | Okta | Identity Provider Single-Sign On URL |
 | OneLogin   | Issuer URL       |

-**Identity Provider Certificate:** This is a an encoded certificate that we will use when connecting to the IDP provider URI.
+**Identity Provider Certificate:** This is an encoded certificate that we will use when connecting to the IDP provider URI.
 This will look like a big blob of text that you'll want to copy and paste carefully — the spacing is important!
 Again, different providers may have slightly different labels:

 | Provider      | Name |
 | ----------- | ----------- |